 Spotlight on colour: Cerulean Blue

 A pure blue pigment, Cerulean Blue is opaque and bright due to its highly refractive particles.
-This stable, inert pigment does not react to light or chemicals, making it permanent and invaluable for artists.
-It is an inorganic synthetic mineral pigment made by the calcination of tins salts and silica with cobalt sulphate.
+It is stable and does not react to light or chemicals, making it a permanent and invaluable part of the artists’ palette.

 For a clue to its name origin, you need to look upwards.
 The word cerulean comes from the Latin caeruleus, meaning dark blue caelum, which in turn probably derives from caelulum, meaning heaven or sky.

 After the discovery of Cobalt Blue by French chemist Louis Jacques Thénard in 1802, the Swiss chemist Albrecht Höpfner first created Cerulean Blue from Cobalt stannate in 1805.
 It is made by the calcination of tins, salts and silica with cobalt sulphate and is an inorganic synthetic mineral pigment.
 It took a while for the colour to become widely available to artists – over 55 years in fact – and was introduced in the 1860s under the trade name Coeruleum.

 Cerulean Blue was quickly adopted by artists, including the Impressionists, because of its hue, permanence and opaqueness.
 It was particularly useful for skyscapes and can be found in the sky of Monet’s 1877 ‘La Gare Saint-Lazare’ the pointillism of Paul Signac and in Édouard Manet’s 1878 ‘Corner of a Café-Concert’.